Stewart Indian School: Masonry buildings

 Snyder transformed the school into an architectural and horticultural showplace.
 He used colored native stone quarried from along the Carson River for campus buildings, and much of the masonry used in the vernacular-style buildings is the work of student apprentices.

 The majority of the surviving buildings were built between 1922 and the beginning of World War II.
 The school eventually included over 63 buildings, a 10,000 gallon swimming pool and a platform for the Virginia & Truckee Railroad.
 The railroad stop was used to deliver supplies and transport students to and from the school.
 The Stewart Indian School Museum, located in superintendent Snyder's home, was built by Indian students in 1930.

-Modern use
+Historic preservation

 Many of the original buildings still exist.
 The school was listed on the National Register of Historic Places in 1985.
 The NRHP listing included 63 contributing buildings and one contributing structure.